Utah Deaf History and Culture

 1960s: Under the leadership of Dr. Grant B. Bitter, a renowned oral and mainstream education advocate, Utah's movement to mainstream all Deaf children in the 1960s played a significant role, earning him the title of 'Father of Mainstreaming.'
 Dr. Bitter championed mainstreaming for all Deaf children, leading to its widespread acceptance in 1975 with the passage of Public Law 94-142, now known as the Individuals with Disabilities Education Act.
 His daughter, Colleen, was born deaf in 1954, which inspired his dedication to the advancement of both oral and mainstream education.

 In 1962, the Utah Council for the Deaf, which favored an oral method of instruction, successfully advocated for implementing the dual-track program, commonly known as the "Y" system, at the Utah School for the Deaf (The UAD Bulletin, Fall-Winter 1962).
 It is believed that Dr. Bitter was a member of this council.
 This program offered an oral program in one department and a simultaneous communication program, which was replaced by a combined system in another (The Utah Eagle, February 1968; Gannon, 1981).
 The newly hired superintendent, Robert W. Tegeder, accepted the parents' proposals and initiated changes to the school system (The UAD Bulletin, Fall-Winter, 1962; Grant Bitter: Everett L. Cooley Oral History Project, March 17, 1987).
 The Utah State Board of Education approved this policy reform on June 14, 1962, with support from the Special Study Committee on Deaf Education (The Ogden Standard-Examiner, June 14, 1962; Wight, The Ogden Standard-Examiner, October 19, 1970).
-This new program had a significant impact on the lives of Deaf students and their families.
+While the reforms initiated by Superintendent Tegeder were met with enthusiasm from many parents, some critics argued that these changes did not adequately address the unique needs of all students within the Deaf education system.
+Some educators believed that the focus on policy reform detracted from essential classroom resources and support services necessary for effective learning outcomes.

 Picture